Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 Stone Fruit

 The bigger the stone, the bigger the problem.
-If swallowed, stone fruit (think: peaches and plums), can get stuck in your pet’s throat or gut.
+If swallowed, stone fruit (think: peaches and plums), can get stuck in your pet’s oesophagus or gut.
 It might sound unlikely, but gastrointestinal obstruction caused by stone fruit is one of the more common food-related pet insurance claims.

 - Gagging